calistajlee/cse15l-lab-reports/Lab_Report_1/lab-report-1-week-2.md

 ---
 ## Moving Files with scp
-Create a Java file on your computer called WhereAmI.java with the following contents:
+We are going to try moving files from your computer to the remote computer.
+Create a Java file on your client called WhereAmI.java with the following contents (code is from Lab 1):

 ```
 class WhereAmI {